jayasurya17/police-stop-outcome/final_report.md

     		 }
 ```

 The next piece of information we wanted to find out was which column(s) impact the prediction of the `stop_outcome` column.
-In order to do so, we looped through the dataset and removed each column individually, retrain the model, predict the outcome, and see which cross validation scores came back lower than most.
+To do so, we looped through the dataset and removed each column individually, retrain the model, predict the outcome, and see which cross validation scores came back lower than most.
 In the end, random forest saw that when `is_arrested` column has the lowest cross validation score, which meant that column is important in predicting the `stop_outcome` column.
 Which makes sense considering there are only five different outcomes and if they end up arrested, they will have gotten a specific outcome like arrest driver or passenger.
 The graph for this can be seen in the Comparison section below.

 One last approach in analyzing the model is how accurate it was predicting the `stop_outcome`.
 By calling the `find_accuracy_of_each_class` method in the `common_utils.py` file, we were able to see the accuracy the model is having in identifying each `stop_outcome` type.
 We put this method after each time we run the loop mentioned in the previous paragraph and the accuracy looked like the following table with given a +/- 0.002 margin.

 Since decision trees and random forests are similar, we compared the two when testing out the models.
 For example, I would test out different `max_depths` that decision tree saw that were good to see if it would translate to random forest.

 Lastly, we figured later into the project that we should have resampled our data.
-So we compared our original preprocessed data with the resampled data to see if the resampled data helped improve accuracy in our models.
-In the end, random forest gave an accuracy of around 94% with the resampled data and the original data gave around 92%.
-Trends between the two outputs are really similar, only around a 2% difference in accuracies because of the way the resampling works (explained in the conclusion).
+So, we compared our original preprocessed data with the resampled data to see if the resampled data helped improve accuracy in our models.
+In the end, random forest gave an accuracy of around 92% with the resampled data and the original data gave around 92%.
+Trends between the two outputs are similar, only around a 2% difference in accuracies because of the way the resampling works (explained in the conclusion).

 ### Accuracy with original and resampled data
 | stop_outcome     | Accuracy with original data | Accuracy with resampled data |